 Objective-C adds a small number of constructs to the C language and defines a handful of conventions for effectively interacting with the runtime system.
 This appendix lists all the additions to the language but doesn't go into great detail.
-For more information, see "The Language" (page 11).
-For a more formal presentation of Objective-C syntax, see "Grammar" (page 97).
+For more information, see the other chapters in this document.